hacker-ann/my-wallet/readme.md

 If you want to run the project in an IDE, such as IntelliJ go to the File menu and choose:
 ```
-File -> Open
+1. File -> Open
-In the dialog that opens, select the directory that contains the desired source code
+2. In the dialog that opens, select the directory that contains the desired source code.
-Click OK
+3. Click OK.
-To run the program, click the class with the main method (Main) and select the Run> Run option or press the Alt + Shift + F10 combination and select the Run option from the list.
+4. To run the program, click the class with the main method (Main) and select the Run> Run option
+   or press the Alt + Shift + F10 combination and select the Run option from the list.
 ```

 ## Project Status